3Edges/3edges-dev/terraform/aws/README.md

 ![](./docs/images/image_4_user_creation_review.png)

-Create a custom policy that allows access to S3 bucket to store terraform state file, and attach it to the user
+Create another custom policy that allows access to S3 bucket to store terraform state file, and attach it to the user

 **three-edges-terraform-s3-policy**